rahulharidas1/rahulharidas1/README.md

 ### Hi there 👋, my name is Rahul.

-I am an android developer with the zeal for problem solving and developing native android applications.
+I am an android developer with the zeal for problem solving and developing native mobile applications.

 Skills: Android, Java, Kotlin, Flutter, Dart, C++, HTML, CSS, Git